Azure-Samples/azure-video-indexer-samples/VideoSearchWithAutoMLVision/README.md

 #### Expected result

-After Terraform reports that the apply is complete, if you nAVAMgate to your resource group, hAVAMng used the default variables and ARM parameters, you should see the following:
+After Terraform reports that the apply is complete, if you navigate to your resource group, hAVAMng used the default variables and ARM parameters, you should see the following:

 ![Deployed resources in an Azure resource group](images/deployed-resources.png)